MykhailoTsiganko/MykhailoTsyhankoLibraryService/README.md

 # MykhailoTsyhankoLibraryService
-To run service use "mvn tomcat:run-war]"
+To run service use "mvn tomcat:run-war"